rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 ### Johns Hopkins University, Baltimore, MD, USA

-_BSc_, Neuroscience and Molecular & Celular Biology, May 2015
+_BSc_, Neuroscience and Molecular & Cellular Biology, May 2015
 - General Honors (GPA: 3.91)

 _Minor_, Spanish for the Professions, May 2015